MaartenStaa/lua_interpreter/instruction_set.md

 `{4, 5}` is a pointer to a table on the heap.
 The table containing the variadic arguments are stored as a "local" (see `GetLocal` and `LoadVararg` below).

+#### `DupFromMarker`

+Reads an offset from the byte directly following the instruction, and duplicates the value at the offset from the latest `Marker` on the stack.
+The duplicated value is pushed onto the stack.

+For example, if the stack is `[1, 2, Marker, 3, 4, 5]` and the instruction is
+`DupFromMarker 1`, the stack will become `[1, 2, Marker, 3, 4, 5, 3]`.

 ### Binary operations

 #### Arithmetic